St Dunstan’s Branch

 - 28th October Wells Archdeaconry Annual meeting at St Thomas’s Church, Well.

 Cathedral Prayers are held on the third Thursday of each month in the Lady Chapel in Wells Cathedral from 11.30 to midday.
-On 19th October Shepton Mallet and Glastonbury Deanery will be leading the service.

 St Dunstan’s Mothers’ Union is a Branch Within the Mothers’ Union Diocese of Bath & Wells.